newrelic/newrelic-java-agent/azure-site-ext/README.md

 You can also add any additional [app settings](https://docs.newrelic.com/docs/apm/agents/java-agent/configuration/java-agent-configuration-config-file/#Environment_Variables) to configure the agent as needed.

+### Extension Details

+Once installed, the extension creates the following artifacts:
+- Folder: `C:\home\NewRelicAgent\newrelic` - Contains the Java agent artifacts (jars, sources, etc)
+- XDT: `applicationHost.xdt` that will add the necessary `JAVA_TOOL_OPTIONS` environment variable on application startup

+If the extension fails to install, a log file is created at `C:\home\SiteExtensions\NewRelic.Azure.WebSites.Extension.JavaAgent\install.log`.

 ### Creating the NuGet Package on OS X

 #### Tooling Install